MicrosoftDocs/appcenter-docs/docs/sdk/distribute/unity.md

 Follow the [Unity getting started](~/sdk/getting-started/unity.md) docs if you haven't set up and started the SDK in your application, yet.
 Make sure to import the App Center Distribute package.
 Its name should be in the format `AppCenterDistribute-v{version}.unitypackage`.

 > [!WARNING]
 > Google can treat in-app update code in the application as a violation of publishing rules even if it isn't used at runtime.
-We recommend you strip this code from your application before submitting it to Google Play.
+We recommend you to strip this code from your application before submitting it to Google Play.
 See [Remove in-app updates for Google Play builds](#remove-in-app-updates-for-google-play-builds) section for details.

 ## Remove in-app updates for Google Play builds

 Google can treat in-app update code in the application as a violation of publishing rules even if it isn't used at runtime.
-We recommend you strip this code from your application before submitting it to Google Play.
+We recommend you to strip this code from your application before submitting it to Google Play.
 To remove in-app updates native code you just need to uncheck **Use Distribute** checkbox under **Distribute** section on the game object with **AppCenterBehavior** attached.

 ## Use private distribution group